Q1 Are you a Counselling Agency?

-Q5 How will I know where to come for counselling?
+Q5 How will I know how to see you for counselling?

 Q6 How do I know you will keep what I say confidential?

 I offer an exceedingly high level of confidentiality.
 It would be professionally unethical for me to do otherwise.
 I keep any notes I may write about our work with you quite separate from the identifying contact information you give me.
 There are only three important exceptions to your total confidentiality: -

 a) If you tell me you intend physically to harm yourself or another person (or you tell me that you intend a terrorist act!).

 b) If a judge in court (and only a judge in court) orders me to divulge my notes or face imprisonment!
 (This is very rare, and I have never experienced this, nor know personally any other counsellor who has).

 c) If I should need to talk about my work with you during my own regular Counselling Supervision (though I would always take great care not to reveal your true identity in any way to a Supervisor, who offers me the same ethical duty of care as I offer you).